 Dandelion Salad / Brooks Cherries / Mangalitza Lardo / Toasted Ground Hazelnuts ($10) was an interesting salad with extremely bitter dandelion leaves that were perfectly balanced out by the sweet cherries.

-Tajarin – Handcut Tagliatelle / 5 Hour Pork Sugo / Porcini Mushrooms ($16) was a thin egg-based spaghetti-like pasta with an excellent meat sauce.
+Tajarin – Handcut Tagliatelle / 5 Hour Pork Sugo / Porcini Mushrooms ($19 appetizer size) was a thin egg-based spaghetti-like pasta with an excellent meat sauce.
 The waitress said they freshly made pasta every day, starting at 5 AM.
 They can cook it more al dente like authentic Italian pasta if you ask.

-Pappardelle – Wide Pasta Ribbons / Black Belly Lamb Ragu / Sweet Peas / Mint / Honey-Pepper Ricotta ($17) had top notch extra-wide al dente egg noodles with shreds of tender lamb.
+Pappardelle – Wide Pasta Ribbons / Black Belly Lamb Ragu / Sweet Peas / Mint / Honey-Pepper Ricotta ($19 appetizer size) had top notch extra-wide al dente egg noodles with shreds of tender lamb.
 Slight sweet tint to the sauce.
 Perbacco’s major attribute is the variety of fresh pasta and sauces when compared to smaller restaurants.

-Agnolotti Dal Plin – Pasta Filled With Roasted Vitellone And Savoy Cabbage / Sugo D‟Arrosto ($17) is their signature pasta and it proved the fantastic.
+Agnolotti Dal Plin – Pasta Filled With Roasted Vitellone And Savoy Cabbage / Sugo D‟Arrosto ($17 appetizer size) is their signature pasta and it proved the fantastic.
 A ravioli like pasta filled with bites of tender filling.

-Risotto – Heirloom Tomato / Young Torpedo Onions / Basil / Burrata Cheese ($14) was a vegetarian risotto filled with lots of chopped up veggies.
+Risotto – Heirloom Tomato / Young Torpedo Onions / Basil / Burrata Cheese ($14 appetizer size) was a vegetarian risotto filled with lots of chopped up veggies.
 A well-balanced pasta dish for everyone including vegetarians.

 Roasted fig’s / radicchio / young onion / speck / blu di langa risotto was very interesting.
 A sweet – savory combination.